Hesperian Health Guides

 DVC Ch52 Page 492-1.jpg

 Conchita, a person with paraplegia, was sure she could never marry.
 She came to PROJIMO for rehabilitation and later became one of the workers.
-She is now happily married to a villager without a disability.
+She is now happily married to another villager.

 The personal and sexual needs of young persons